loadsmart/culture/practices/README.md

 ### Pull Request Accretions

-Each pull request should be an accretion.
+Each pull request should be an [accretion](https://en.wikipedia.org/wiki/Accretion_(geology)).
 It is a new layer on top of an existing foundation (previous PRs).
+If the foundation needs to be changed, consider having the refactoring as a separate PR from the new feature implementation.

 ### Code Coverage